th2-net/th2-check1/README.md

 ## Release Notes

-### 3.7.2
+### 3.8.0

-+ Added exception handling for regex operation in the message filter and pre filter
++ Added mechanism for handling exceptions when creating and executing rules which publishes events about an error that has occurred

 ### 3.7.1